 - And of course, the most important reason pool running doesn't suck: Dr Crane won't completely bust you when she passes you on the trail when you are still supposed to be in the walking cast!

 Bottom line, pool running really doesn't suck if you have the right attitude and tunes!
-Embrace the change and come out of the "rest period" that much stronger so none of us will be carried off by the ambulance come May!
+Embrace the change and come out of the "rest period" that much stronger so you won't be carried off by the ambulance at the next event!